 In 2000, the MIIT promulgated the Internet Electronic Bulletin Service Administrative Measures ("BBS Measures").
 The BBS Measures required ICPs to obtain specific approvals before they provided BBS services, which included electronic bulletin boards, electronic forums, message boards and chat rooms.
 In July 2010, these approval requirements with respect to the operation of BBS services were terminated by a decision issued by the State Council, but in practice certain local authorities still require operating companies to obtain approvals for the operation of BBS services.
 The ICP licenses held by Sohu Internet, Sogou Information, Gamease and Guanyou Gamespace include such specific approval of the BBS services that they provide.
 However, although Shenzhen 7Road provides BBS services, its ICP license does not specifically permit the operation of BBS services.
 It is unclear whether Shenzhen 7Road's provision of BBS services is in violation of applicable regulations.
-In order to avoid the possibility of being challenged by the relevant local authorities with respect to the absence of specific approval for its BBS services, Shenzhen 7Road has applied to the Guangdong Communications Administration for amendment of its ICP license to permit or continue to permit the operation of BBS services.
-Shenzhen 7Road has been orally informed by Guangdong Communications Administration for approve BBS services in Shenzhen now and that new regulations regarding the provision of BBS services may be released in 2014 or 2015.
-If relevant PRC authorities were to determine that Shenzhen 7Road's provision of BBS services is in violation of the BBS Measures due to the absence of such specific approval, Shenzhen 7Road could be subject to fines up to five times the income it generated from such services and other penalties, including the shutdown of its Websites.
+In order to avoid the possibility of being challenged by the relevant local authorities with respect to the absence of specific approval for its BBS services, Shenzhen 7Road has applied to the Guangdong Communications Administration for amendment of its ICP license to permit or continue to permit the operation of BBS services in Shenzhen 7Road has been orally informed by Guangdong Communications Administration that there is no specific authority to approve BBS services in Shenzhen 7Road's provision of BBS services in 2014 or 2015.
+If relevant PRC authorities were to determine that Shenzhen 7Road's provision of BBS services is in violation of such specific approval, Shenzhen 7Road could be subject to fines up to five times the income it generated from such services and other penalties, including the shutdown of its Websites.

 On December 29, 2011, the MIIT issued Several Provisions for Standardizing the Market Order of Internet Information Services ("Several Provisions") which took effect on March 15, 2012.
-With the aim of promoting the healthy development of the Internet information services market in China, the Several Provisions strengthen the regulation of the operations of Internet information service providers, including prohibiting Internet information service providers from infringing the rights and interests of other Internet information services and products of other Internet information service providers, regulating evaluations provided by Internet information service providers regarding the services and products of other Internet information service providers.
-The Several Provisions also provide various rules to protect the interests of Internet information users, such as requesting Internet information service providers to take measures to protect the privacy information of their users and prohibiting Internet information service providers from cheating and misleading their users.
+With the aim of promoting the healthy development of the Internet information services market in China, the Several Provisions strengthen the regulation of the operations of Internet information service providers, including prohibiting Internet information service providers from infringing the rights and interests of other Internet information service providers, regulating evaluations provided by Internet information service providers regarding the services and products of other Internet information service providers, and regulating the installation and running of software by Internet information service provide various rules to protect the interests of Internet information users, such as requesting Internet information service providers to take measures to protect the privacy information of their users and prohibiting Internet information service providers from cheating and misleading their users.